Malwine/learn-to-code/tutorial_en.md

 We will set these files up and input a few lines in every file.
 We'll check with every file if it works.
 Once we are done we will continue coding and dive deeper.

+Before we start with these files we will create a new folder in the console: `mkdir name-generator` Then we go into this folder: `cd name-generator`

 ### The Gemfile

+A Gemfile is a file where we can tell which additional software we want to use. :warning:

-Create a new folder in the Console: `mkdir name-generator` After that create a Gemfile: `touch Gemfile` after that open the Gemfile in your editor and input the following lines:
+Create a Gemfile: `touch Gemfile`
+After that open the Gemfile in your editor and input the following lines:
 ```
 # Gemfile
 source "https://rubygems.org"